Mt Fromme Hike Guide North Vancouver BC

 Cross over the Baden Powell Trail and continue hiking uphill.
 Here there are some tree roots and loose rocks – standard North Shore hiking stuff – and then eventually you’ll come out to the Old Grouse Mountain Highway.

-Make a left, head up the gravel road of the Old Grouse Mountain trail and go around the first corner.
+Make a left, head up the gravel road of the Old Grouse Mountain trail, and go around the first corner.
 On the corner, there’s a junction with several trails.
-Look for the wooden signpost, turn right and follow the trail that heads into the forest and uphill.

 You’ll end up coming out to the Old Grouse Mountain Highway again, just cross straight over it and into the forest again.